 - This also applies to some races to a certain limited extent, such as elves, which are resistant or immune to various enchantments.

-- Beholders project a cone of Anti-Magic from their central eye which negates all spells cast at them from the front.
-This also prevents them from using their own spells directly from the front without first turning off the Anti-Magic cone, leaving them briefly vulnerable.
+- Beholders project a cone of anti-magic from their central eye which negates all spells cast at them from the front.
+This also prevents them from using their own spells directly from the front without first turning off the anti-magic cone, leaving them briefly vulnerable.

 - The Sarkrith Lizard Folks from the Fiend Folio are strongly opposed to any magic.
 They have not only high spell resistance, but also several very efficient powers against magic-users.
 The "Spelleater" leaders are healed by magic that fail to affect them and can project a Dispelling Ray.
-The "Thane" warriors can project an Antimagic Field; this could be disadvantageous if not for the fact they use no spells or magical items.
+The "Thane" warriors can project an Antimagic Field; this would be disadvantageous if not for the fact they use no spells or magical items.

 - Golems are universally immune to magic, save for a few spells.
 Demiliches are also immune to hostile magic.
-Certain epic golem-like monsters can project huge areas-of-effect Anti-Magic auras.
+Certain epic golem-like monsters can project huge areas-of-effect anti-magic auras.

 - In Dungeons & Dragons 3.0, there is a prestige class called "Forsaker".
 The Forsaker has essentially forsaken magic, so all magic done to him has a reduced effect, and he destroys magic items to become even more powerful.
 Also, he gets Spell Resistance, which is the only spell resistance that stacks with others in the game.